Growing a diversified economy

 Finding new opportunities, encouraging investment and getting our products to new markets.

-As Alberta’s economy continues its upward trend, we’re working to promote diversification and support job creation across sectors where Alberta has a competitive advantage, and sectors that have the most growth potential.
+As Alberta’s economy continues its upward trend, we’re working to promote diversification and create jobs across sectors.

 Invest Alberta is your one-stop government connection to doing business in Alberta.
 Our team of investment professionals provide advice, information, contacts and assistance to support you in all areas of your investment project including: